 One way in which Jesus wants to communicate with you, is through His word.
 If you feel He is distant, set aside time in which you can focus on the Bible.
 Cancel appointments or tasks and take your time.
 Not just once, but regularly.
 If you love listening to music, look for songs in which truths about Jesus are communicated.
 The Holy Spirit will guide you into all truth (John 16:13) – He will help you to understand the Bible and find Jesus in it.

 Look at the example of Mary.
 Jesus was invited in the house by Maria’s sister, Martha (Luke 10:38-42).
 Mary then sits down at Jesus’ feet and listens to Him.
 Martha wants Jesus to command Mary to help her prepare the food.
 But Jesus’ answer is nothing what Martha expected: He says that Mary has chosen the best part, which will not be taken away from her.
 Spending time with Jesus is valued by the Lord Jesus Himself over doing things for Jesus!

 Read the accounts in the Gospels of how Jesus related to people.
-Read the Calling of Levi, Luke 5:27-32.
+Read about the calling of Levi, Luke 5:27-32.
 Levi was a tax collector, a person who probably earned a lot of money.
 When Jesus walked by and called him to follow Him, Levi left everything and followed Jesus, just like that.
-And he immediately threw a party in Jesus’ honour, and invited all his buddies.
+And he immediately threw a party in Jesus’ honor, and invited all his buddies.
 So he invited Jesus into his life!

 Take a moment to look back on your life since the time that you started to follow Jesus.
 Have things changed since then?
 How has your walk with Jesus been?
 Have you tried to obey Him, to follow in His footsteps?
-Has there been a movement away from a sinful life towards a life that is bearing spiritual fruit, as described in Galatians 5: 19-26?
-If that is the case, then you can conclude that Jesus really is present in your life.100% Free Bible Course
+Has there been a movement away from a sinful life towards a life that is bearing spiritual fruit, as described in Galatians 5:19-26?
+If that is the case, then you can conclude that Jesus really is present in your life.